PintTheDragon/Buddy/README.md

 # Buddy
 Buddy lets you pair up with another player before the round begins, and spawn in on the same team as them.
 This can let friends play together more easily.

+## EXILED Users
+If your server runs EXILED, and not Smod, head over here: https://github.com/PintTheDragon/Buddy/tree/EXILED

 ## Installation
 To install Buddy, just download the latest release at https://github.com/PintTheDragon/Buddy/releases (make sure to get the SMOD version, not the EXILED version), then stick Buddy-SMOD.dll in your sm_plugins directory.
 After you launch your server, you can configure it.